Intellectual/Professional Growth: E-Portfolio and Levels of Thinking

 As such, the e-portfolio essays, when considered together, provide a series of closely related learning activities where the development of students’ thinking in relation to Bloom’s taxonomy is stored and can be assessed, in the e-portfolio, as a developmental learning tool.

-The electronic portfolio is a means for the Ed.D. program to effectively maintain quality and serves as a platform for assessing learning outcomes at four specific points in the program:
+The electronic portfolio is a means for the Doctor of Education (Ed.D.) program to effectively maintain quality and serves as a platform for assessing learning outcomes at four specific points in the program:

 - Admissions (Portfolio I)

 - Year One, Semester 2 (Portfolio II)

 The portfolio of reflective essays is expected to explain/document how the student is meeting learning objectives and how the student is progressing over time.
 It will incorporate diverse content that demonstrates breadth and depth of learning, as well as indicate growth on Bloom’s Taxonomy.
 At their initial academic residency, students will learn to digitize the essay they used as part of the application process.
 As noted above, following the first assessment (at admissions) and completion of the student’s first academic residency, there will be two additional formal faculty assessments of the portfolio, used to determine:

 - Growth and development since the previous review.

 - Evaluation of satisfactory progress toward meeting program goals.

 These assessments will also serve as exit points if, in the opinion of the faculty reviewers, the student should not be permitted to continue in the program.